mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 # Table with 3-columns and the standard editing features added.
 All other properties can be modified via the OptionsColumn.
 ```

+###Implemenation steps###

+It would be fastest and most accurate to implement this framework via a refactoring of the existing Reflectometry User Interface.
+Green-field development should then follow targeting the technique areas already highlighted.

+The following is a suggested implementation path via the exisiting Reflectometry User Interface. **In all steps we can verify that there is no external change in functionality**.
+We **Must also ensure that tests are modified and put in place as we go along.**

+1. Split the interaface `ReflMainView` into `ReflMainView` and a new `ReflTableView`. `ReflTableView` will have a subset of the exising `ReflMainView` responsibilities.
+Have `QReflMainView` implement both abstractions.
+2. Split the `ReflMainViewPresenter` into `ReflMainViewPresenter` and `ReflTableViewPresenter`.
+The ReflMainView presenter should work with the `ReflTableView` and take a subset fo the functionality from the existing `ReflMainViewPresenter`
+3. Create a QWidget that implements `ReflTableView` called `QReflTableView`.
+The parent of the `QReflTableView` should be the `QReflMainView`.
+You should now be able to new-up a `QReflTableView` independently from the `QReflMainView`.
+4. Refactor `ReflTableViewPresenter` so that it creates and configures the DataProcessingAlgorithm completely via it's arguments.
+Then rename it to `GeneralDataProcessorPresenter`.
+The `GeneralDataProcessorPresenter` should contain nothing that is reflectometry specific.
+This will also mean abstracting the post processing and pre processing steps.
+5. Make `GeneralDataProcessorPresenter` take all arguments a abstract behaviours.
+6. Move `GeneralDataProcessorPresenter`, the views and the behaviours into the MantidQtAPI package.
+7. Expose the `GeneralDataProcessorPresenter`, the views and the behaviours via SIP.
+8. Use the new framework to implement DataProcessorAlgorithm batch processing for other technqiue areas as a proof of concept.

 ##Prototyping##

 **Notes from Owen**